• JP | EN

 DURAFIDE® rG-PPS Segregation Under verification Under verification PIR In development Learn more

-Re-compounding service Scrap materials from customers’ processes Service has started Learn more
+DURACIRCLE® Re-compounding service Scrap materials from customers’ processes Service has started Learn more

-Re-compounding system PIR/PCR In development
+DURACIRCLE® Re-compounding business PIR/PCR In development

 Learn more